Texas Rangers (1823-present) – The oldest law enforcement agency in the United States, the Texas Rangers, got their start in 1823.

 Henry Andrew “Heck” Thomas (1850–1912) – Served in Indian Territory as a U.S. Deputy Marshal and later as a Texas Ranger.
-He helped break up the Dalton, Doolin, and Casey gangs, and captured the Lee gang.
+He helped break up the Dalton, Doolin, and Casey gangs and captured the Lee gang.

-Jesse Tyler (??-1900) – A Utah lawman killed by Wild Bunch Gang member, Harvey Logan.
+Jesse Tyler (??-1900) – A Utah lawman killed by Wild Bunch Gang member Harvey Logan.

-George Tyng -Tyng was hired by the U.S. Army in July, 1872 to provide beef to the remote military installations in Arizona Territory.
+George Tyng -Tyng was hired by the U.S. Army in July 1872 to provide beef to the remote military installations in Arizona Territory.
 He was later appointed to complete the unexpired term of the Yuma County Sheriff.
-However, he resigned the position a year later when he accepted a position in the private sector.
+However, he resigned from the position a year later when he accepted a position in the private sector.
 On January 30, 1874, he was made a U.S. Marshal for Arizona Territory, replacing the disgraced Isaac Dickason.
-After a long line of incompetent marshals, Arizona leaders hoped that Tyng might change the position, prompting the Prescott Arizona Miner to say, “We learn from a friend in Washington that Arizona marshals have until now stood in bade repute.”
+After a long line of incompetent marshals, Arizona leaders hoped that Tyng might change the position, prompting the Prescott Arizona Miner to say, “He learned from a friend in Washington that Arizona marshals have until now stood in bad repute.”
 However, Tyng failed to live up to their confidence.
-Upon taking the position, he find the office disorganized and could not find existing records, who he, himself, had accused of “maladministration.”
+Upon taking the position, he found the office disorganized and could not find existing records.
 However, Tyng did little better, acting unsure of himself and doing little to address current or past problems.
 Later in the year, he took a leave of absence for health reasons and resigned on December 15, 1874.
 He was succeeded by Francis H. Goodwin.